 The second is rewarded video.
-Here, your ads appear as videos that people can watch in exchange for a reward in an app, such as in-app currency.
+Here, your ads appear as videos that people can watch in exchange for a reward in an app.

 The third is Audience Network in-stream videos which are identical to the Facebook in-stream videos placement.

-As the Facebook Audience Network is so vast, you’ll find that the cost is much lower than all of the other placements.
+As the Facebook Audience Network is so vast, you’ll find that the cost is much lower than the other placements.
 However, audience quality is considerably lower.

-Now you understand a bit more about each Facebook ad placement, we’ll now look at which placements are most suitable to each campaign objective.
+Now you understand more about each Facebook ad placement, we’ll look at which placements are most suitable to each campaign objective.

 To see which placements are delivering the best results in your campaign, go to the ad set level of the campaign in Ads Manager.